- Eczema is a skin condition that causes redness and itching. Symptoms can range from mild to severe.

 People with atopic dermatitis often see an allergist to discuss and monitor their eczema management.

-The most common form of eczema is atopic eczema or atopic dermatitis.
-The term “atopy” refers to having IgE-mediated reactions, including atopic eczema, asthma, allergic rhinitis (hay fever) and food allergy.
+There are many types of eczema and atopic dermatitis (also known as atopic eczema) is the most common.
+The term “atopy” refers to a hereditary tendency toward eczema, asthma, and allergic rhinitis (hay fever).
 Many people with food allergies also have atopic eczema.